juanmi14/TFG/README.md

 # TFG
+End-of-Grade Work on the creation of a web service and mobile application to help manage the Analysis of Bacterial Resistance to Medications.

+1-Extraction of information in Excel and storage in XML.
+2-Creation of web service that access XML data.
+3-Mobile application, initially on Android, to, through the web service, consult and analyze bacterial resistance to drugs.

+//
 Trabajo de Fin de Grado sobre la creación de un servicio web y aplicación móvil para ayudar a gestionar el Análisis de Resistencia Bacteriana a Medicamentos.

 1-Extracción de información en Excel y almacenaje en XML.